davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     ```
     - Studying its algorithm, this method does nothing more than simply erasing the Triangle off the canvas, updating the `xPosition` of its instance state, then re-drawing the Triangle on the canvas.
 The erasing and re-drawing happens so quickly that it appears as if the Triangle moved places instantly.

-2. If you wanted to print its old position, then we need to *save* its x and y positions *before* they get updated.
-To save the current positions, we'll need to introduce two variables (again, it's up to you to determine what the data types should be for the 2 variables.)
+2. Suppose we now want the Triangle to output (print) its *old* coordinate position the Triangle moves.
+To do that, we need to *save* its x and y positions *before* they get updated in the `moveHorizontal()` code.
+To save the current positions, we'll need to introduce two variables  (one for each coordinate).

 3. For now, add two **instance variables** near the top of the source code, and you can name them `oldXPosition` and `oldYPosition`.
+Go back to your notes (or book) to see the syntax for declaring new instance variables.

-4. Then go back in your `moveHorizontal()` method, and assign the current x and y positions to the `oldXPosition` and `oldYPosition` instance variables.
-I would do these assignment statements before `erase()` is called.
+4. Then go back in your `moveHorizontal()` method, and assign the current x and y positions to the `oldXPosition` and `oldYPosition` instance variables anytime before `xPosition` is updated.

-5. Now, under `draw()`, print out the old positions and the new positions.
+5. Now, below the call to `draw()`, print out the old positions and the new positions.
 Recall that, to print something to the screen, you can use this syntax:

     ```java
     System.out.println("stringYouWantToPrint");